Our Counselling Team

 Counsellors usually work with the students in their schools, so that they don't need to travel during the school day.

 As a mum of two young girls and a Cambridge resident, I am really proud to be the Patron of Cambridge Life Skills.

-I think that the free counselling service this organisation provides to our Cambridge young people is just fantastic – having a place where our young ones can have access to help BEFORE the problems become too big is such an incredible asset to our town and its future.
+I think that the free counselling service Cambridge Lifeskills provides to our young people is just fantastic – having a place where our young ones can have access to help BEFORE the problems become too big is such an incredible asset to our town and its future.

 Having Cambridge Lifeskills help our children and young people achieve their full potential – in the classroom and out in the big wide world I think is not just so valuable to our children and families, but is helping the future of Cambridge stay safe, vibrant and prosperous.